Kakamotobi/Learned/JS/Asynchronous/Async.md

 - [Reference](#reference)

 ## Prerequisites
 ### Single Threaded and Synchronous
 - JS is **always** single threaded and synchronous.
 - Single Threaded
-  - At any given point in time, a single JS thread is running.
+  - At any given point in time, JS runs one line of code at a time.
   - i.e., only one thing happens at a time in the JS script.
 - Synchronous
   - Everything is executed one by one.